Home / Cobweb Spiders / Redback (Latrodectus hasseltii)

 • The Australian singer Slim Newton has a song named after the spider, “The Redback on the Toilet Seat.”
 The song won the “Country Music Awards of Australia” in 1973.

-• In Queensland, there is a massive sculpture of the spider at Eight Mile Plains, as one of the recognizable things of the country.
+• In Queensland, there is a massive sculpture of the spider at Eight Mile Plains, as one of the most recognizable things in the country.

 • There was a stamp dedicated to the spider.